accessun/blog/_posts/What-the-heck-is-the-volatile-keyword-and-why-use-it.md

 nonVolatileStr = "world"; // suppose the old value is "hello"
 ```

 In the above code section, the visibility of `nonVolatileStr` is NOT guaranteed.
-Nevertheless, reorderings before or after a volatile instruction are fine.
+Nevertheless, reordering before or after a volatile instruction are fine.

 ```java
 // though nonVolatileInt and nonVolatileStr are reordered, their visibility is also guaranteed after the volatile write of volatileBoolean